Lab Members

 Lauren Goldstein

-Lab Manager and Research Technician
+Lab Manager & Research Technician

 Lauren received her B.S. in biology from the University of Florida in 2021, and her M.S. in entomology from Michigan State University in 2023.
 Her graduate research in the Isaacs lab was on the assessment of honey bee colony strength for commercial pollination of northern highbush blueberry.